 I found it at an antique market and paid next to nothing for it.
-It had lovely lines and I knew instinctively the best way to attain the look that I wanted at the price I was willing to pay was by transforming a vintage French chair.
+It had lovely lines and I knew instinctively the best way to attain the look that I wanted at the price I was willing to pay was to reupholster a vintage French chair.

-It sat in a corner of my den for way longer than I ever intended, with a soft throw covering the offending bits.
+It sat in a corner of the family room for way longer than I ever intended, with a soft throw covering the offending bits.
 But the chair was by the window and my dog loved to perch himself on it to look outside, and while he was there, he would pull at the innards until it really was in shreds.

 As with many things like that, I managed to ignore it despite the fact that it was the only thing in the room that wasn’t finished.
-When we moved into our new house a few months back, I finally decided it was time to address the chair.
+When we moved into our new house not long ago, I finally decided it was time to address the chair.

 Then I packed up my sad looking chair and took it to a local re-upholsterer.
 When I dropped it off by his ‘seen-better-days’ garage, it looked like that was exactly where it belonged.

 So imagine my delight when I picked up my chair!
 I had worried that the light fabric might not work with the dark wood, and then worried more than it wasn’t light enough.
-In the end it was exactly what I was hoping for.
+In the end it was exactly what I was hoping for… 🙌

 I considered painting the dark wood a lighter tone (and may yet still do that in the future), but the chair was going into a bedroom that my son uses when he stays with us and the dark wood helped keep it looking a little less feminine.